WHUTBIN/WHUTBIN/README.md

 -->
 # 👋 Hello

-I am a Ph.D. candidate at Wuhan University of Technology, focusing on Prognostics and Health Management (PHM) of Marine Power Systems.
+I am a Assitant Professor at Wuhan University of Technology, focusing on Prognostics and Health Management (PHM) of Marine Power Systems.

 I am particularly interested in: